FACT-Finder-Web-Components/shopware6-plugin/README.md

     composer require omikron/shopware6-factfinder

-After plugin is successfully installed it will be visible in the extensions list.
+After successfully installation, it will be visible in the extensions list.
 Depending on the Shopware 6 versions the view could be different.

 ![Module Enabled](docs/assets/extension-disabled.png "Extension disable")